A Discussion with Chris Untiet, Habitat for Humanity of Greater Los Angeles

 What are the main issues on housing in LA?
 What are the main obstacles that you as an institution are focusing on as the problem?

 Greater LA is one of, if not the most, expensive real estate markets in the country.
 Land and acquiring affordable land is a big obstacle.
 In other places land can be given as a donation to help build Habitat homes.
 Here in LA you really have to work with the city to be able to acquire land.
 In the past we were able to work with the redevelopment agencies in the city to acquire land at affordable values, but unfortunately those agencies were eliminated.
 With that void, we are exploring new ways to access land.

 The overall cost of building the homes is also very expensive.
 With all of the necessary permits and the value of homes out here in LA, it is considerably more costly to get all of the resources, whether it is lumber or otherwise.
 President [Jimmy] Carter was out here for his work project in 2007, and in his speech he said that the main problem was that it cost so much to build anything in the area.
 Having said that, the resources out here are also incredible.
 We have a lot of people to reach out to, whether it be corporate partners, faith-based individuals, or others.

 It sounds as if the core of your work is the actual construction of houses, is that right?

-a) Over the last two years we have been excited to take part in the NSP, which is a program that allows us to purchase foreclosed homes.
-We have purchased about one hundred homes in three different cities.
+- Over the last two years we have been excited to take part in the NSP, which is a program that allows us to purchase foreclosed homes.
+We have purchased about 100 homes in three different cities.
 What we do is go in and renovate those homes, and bring them up to code.
 This enables us to serve a lot more homeowners much more quickly.
 We hope to be able to continue this model even after the NSP ends.